gumblex/ptproxy/README.md

 * **Async version**: Please make sure your Python version is >= 3.4
 * Install [aiosocks](https://github.com/nibrag/aiosocks/) first: `pip3 install aiosocks`
-* To be compatible with Python 3.2 or 3.3, `git checkout v1.0` to use the older version (implemented with threads)
+* (Optional) supports `uvloop`

 This async version has higher performance than the version using threads before.
+To be compatible with Python 3.2 or 3.3, `git checkout v1.0` to use the older version (implemented with threads)

 `-c|-s` is for overriding the `role` in the config file.

 The JSON config file is explained below or in the head of `ptproxy.py`.
 It MUST NOT contain the comment lines.
 The file must be in UTF-8 encoding.

+**Experimental feature**: built-in SOCKS5 server.
+In the server-side config, set `"local"` to `"socks5"` (or `"socks5 username password"`).

 ```
 {